 Winter in the Upstate South Carolina region is a more relaxed, enjoyable time of the year with cooler, drier weather, fewer crowds than the busy summer season, and a diverse lineup of festive Christmas events.
-While the forecast will likely call for no snow (although 2018 saw a rare early snowstorm), there is still enough of a chill in the air to bundle up, walk around with a hot cocoa, and enjoy the sights of the season in the traditional chilly atmosphere.
+While the forecast will likely call for no snow (although 2018 saw a rare early snowstorm), there is still enough of a chill in the air to to make it feel like the holiday season.
+So, bundle up, grab a hot cocoa, and enjoy the sights of the season in the traditional chilly atmosphere.

 Below are the 5 most festive Christmas events to check out during your December Greenville visit!

 The top event to check out during the holiday season is definitely Ice on Main.
 There is no activity that says Christmas quite like ice skating.
 Really, what Hallmark Christmas movie does not feature the trademark ice rink scene?
 Growing up in Chicago, I always visited beautiful Millennium Park at least once every holiday season.

 While the South may not be known for winter recreation, you will have the opportunity to enjoy the traditional winter activity of ice skating in the city of Greenville, which is home to one of the only non-synthetic rinks in the state.
 Surrounded by Christmas trees with holiday music softly playing in the background, skating in downtown Greenville is the perfect pre-Christmas activity.

 Note: be aware this rink gets really busy (unfortunately way too many people and skating aids are allowed at the same time),and thus, is best visited during the week!

 Location/Pricing info: The rink is located at: 206 S. Main.
 Rink admission is fairy cheap at just 8 bucks per child and $10 per adult, plus a 50% discount if you bring your own skates.